-Rinconcillo Beach is on the Bay of Algeciras a gives acccess to the Marismas del Río Palmones Paraje Natural
+Rinconcillo Beach is on the Bay of Algeciras and gives acccess to the Marismas del Río Palmones Paraje Natural

 Kites over the Bay